connorgillespie/Seeker/README.md

 For example, if you are trying to display all .txt files within a directory, you would enter the following.
 > *.txt

+### Path
+The path input is used to specify a directory to search.

+For example, if you were wishing to search for a file within the C directory, you would enter the following.
+> C:/

+*Note the script will automatically search all subdirectories within the inputted path.*